Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Sherwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Sherwood Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Sherwood Elementary School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 5 percentage points or ≥ to 85%.

-Strategy 1: Teachers will conduct conferences with students and parents regarding beginning of year assessment data, areas of strength & growth.
-At the middle of the year & end of year, teachers will help students and parents analyze growth measures.
-Translation services may be needed.
+Strategy 1: Teachers will conduct conferences with students and parents regarding beginning of year assessment data.
+At mid-year and end of year teachers will meet with parents to discuss and review data to analyze student progress and growth.

 Staff Responsible for Monitoring: Teachers